Amazon Route 53: Authoritative DNS Management for Production-Grade AWS Architectures

 Security

-• Private Hosted Zones for internal resources: Never expose internal names (db.internal, redis.internal) in public DNS
+• Use Private Hosted Zones for internal resources — never expose internal names such as db.internal or redis.internal in public DNS

-• Restrictive IAM policies: Limit who can modify Hosted Zones and critical records
+• Enforce restrictive IAM policies that limit who can modify Hosted Zones and critical records

-• CloudTrail logging: Audit all Route53 changes for compliance
+• Enable CloudTrail logging to audit all Route 53 changes for compliance purposes

-• Separate Hosted Zones by environment: prod.myapp.com, staging.myapp.com in different Hosted Zones
+• Separate Hosted Zones by environment — maintain prod.myapp.com and staging.myapp.com in distinct Hosted Zones

-• Validate records before applying: Use --dry-run or test in non-prod zone first
+• Validate records before applying — test in a non-production zone first

-• Health checks with HTTPS: Always use HTTPS when the endpoint supports it for secure verification
+• Configure health checks with HTTPS whenever the endpoint supports it, ensuring secure verification

 Cost Optimization

-• Use ALIAS records over CNAME: Queries to ALIAS are FREE vs normal queries ($0.40 per million)
+• Prefer ALIAS records over CNAME — queries to ALIAS are free, whereas standard queries cost $0.40 per million

-• Delete unused Health Checks: Each health check costs $0.50/month, delete unused ones
+• Delete unused Health Checks — each health check costs $0.50 per month

-• Calculated Health Checks for aggregation: Instead of redundant individual health checks
+• Use Calculated Health Checks for aggregation rather than deploying redundant individual checks

-• Monitor queries with CloudWatch: Identify unexpected queries that generate costs
+• Monitor query volumes with CloudWatch to identify unexpected queries generating costs

 Performance

-• Latency-based routing for global apps: Users always go to the fastest endpoint
+• Deploy latency-based routing for globally distributed applications so users always reach the fastest endpoint

-• Geoproximity with bias: Adjust routing to optimize latency in specific regions
+• Leverage geoproximity with bias to fine-tune routing and optimize latency in specific regions

-• Multivalue Answer for simple load balancing: Economical alternative when you don't need ALB
+• Consider Multivalue Answer for simple load balancing as an economical alternative when a full ALB is unnecessary

 Reliability

-• Multi-region with Failover: Always have SECONDARY region for critical resources
+• Implement multi-region failover — always maintain a SECONDARY region for critical resources

-• Robust health checks: /health endpoint must verify dependencies (DB, cache, external API)
+• Build robust health check endpoints — your /health endpoint must verify dependencies including the database, cache, and critical external services

-• Test failover regularly: Simulate primary failures monthly to validate configuration
+• Test failover regularly — simulate primary failures on a monthly basis to validate configuration

-• Calculated Health Checks for composite: Require multiple dependencies to be healthy
+• Use Calculated Health Checks for composite assessments that require multiple dependencies to be healthy

 Operational Excellence